rbidon/pillable-frontend/README.md

 ## User Stories

 As a user, I want to be able to track my medication

 As a user, I want to create an account

 As a user, I want to log in into my account

-As a user, I want to see all my tracked medication and calendar As a user, I want to add a new medication to track
+As a user, I want to see all my tracked medication and calendar

+As a user, I want to add a new medication to track

 As a user, I want to retrieve my tracked medication

 As a user, I want to update the tracked medication

-As a user, I want to delete my tracked medication and show in the calendar As a user, I want to be able to log out
+As a user, I want to be able to log out

 ## Wireframe